|Frequently Asked Questions: OSU DVM application process|

 Credit hours may vary by institution.
 Example of acceptable discrepancies: Microbiology & Lab at OSU are worth 5 credit hours combined.
 At another institution Microbiology includes a lab and is worth 4 credit hours.
+Both are acceptable.

 As long as you complete the prerequisite coursework, your major does not matter.
 The most common majors are Animal Science, Biochemistry, Biological Sciences, Physiology & Zoology.

 Yes.
 Courses have to be taken within eight years of the year of application.